Safety-Aware Hybrid Control of an Airborne Wind Energy Systems

 Junior Fellow in Artificial Intelligence

-My research interests include safety critical optimal control with a focus on learning based approaches.
+My research interests include safety-critical optimal control with a focus on learning-based approaches.